rsm-13/nonlinear-dynamics/Programs/mandelbrotSet/SuperMandelbrotSetExplorer.md

 Each time you change the value of `c`, the Julia set will be re-plotted, granted 'Apply Changes' is clicked.

-#### Escape Algorithm
+### Escape Algorithm

 The escape algorithm is the most common way to plot the Julia set.
 It works by iterating through a grid of complex numbers and checking whether each number escapes to infinity or remains bounded.
 If a number escapes to infinity, it is colored black; otherwise, it is colored according to the number of iterations it took for it to escape.

-### Inverse Algorithm for Julia Set
+### Inverse Algorithm

-The inverse plotting algorithm starts with a random complex number `z` and iteratively applies the function `g(z) = i * (z - c) ** 0.5`, where `i` is either 1 or -1 (chosen randomly) and `c` is a constant complex number.
+The inverse plotting algorithm starts with a random complex number `z` and iteratively applies the function `g(z) = i * √(z - c)`, where `i` is either 1 or -1 (chosen randomly) and `c` is a constant complex number.
 The algorithm plots the points `z` that satisfy the condition `|z| < 2` after a certain number of iterations.

 ---

 ## About the Mandelbrot Set

-The Mandelbrot is a set of complex numbers defined by the equation z = z^2 + c, where z and c are complex numbers and z starts from 0.
+The Mandelbrot is a set of complex numbers defined by the equation `z = z^2 + c`, where `z` and `c` are complex numbers and `z` starts from 0.
 The escape algorithm is used to determine which points in the complex plane belong to the Mandelbrot set which do not.
-The escape algorithm tests whether the sequence of values of z generated by this equation stays bounded (i.e., the absolute value of z remains less than or equal to 2) or whether it escapes to infinity (i.e., the absolute value of z becomes greater than 2).
+The escape algorithm tests whether the sequence of values of `z` generated by this equation stays bounded (i.e., the absolute value of `z` remains less than or equal to 2) or whether it escapes to infinity (i.e., the absolute value of `z` becomes greater than 2).

 ### The Escape / Exterior Algorithm

-The variable z is initialized to the complex number c and then updated in each iteration of the loop using the equation z = z**2 + c.
-The absolute value of z is checked to see if it is greater than or equal to 2, which indicates that the sequence has escaped to infinity.
-If z has escaped to infinity, the variable diverge is set to True for the current pixel, and the iteration count for that pixel is recorded in the divIter array.
-The loop continues until the maximum number of iterations (self.maxIterates) is reached.
+The variable `z` is initialized to the complex number `c` and then updated in each iteration of the loop using the equation `z = z**2 + c`.
+The absolute value of `z` is checked to see if it is greater than or equal to 2, which indicates that the sequence has escaped to infinity.
+If `z` has escaped to infinity, the variable diverge is set to True for the current pixel, and the iteration count for that pixel is recorded in the `divIter` array.
+The loop continues until the maximum number of iterations is reached.

-After the loop, the divIter array is used to determine the color of each pixel in the Mandelbrot set.
+After the loop, the `divIter` array is used to determine the color of each pixel in the Mandelbrot set.
 The color is determined based on the number of iterations it took for the sequence to escape to infinity.
 The more iterations it took, the deeper the color.
-For each pixel, the iteration count is retrieved from the divIter array and used to calculate the red, green, and blue components of the color.
+For each pixel, the iteration count is retrieved from the `divIter` array and used to calculate the red, green, and blue components of the color.
 The pixel is then plotted with the calculated color.